Xiangyu-Hu/SPHinXsys/README.md

 The multi-physics library uses SPH (smoothed particle hydrodynamics) as the underlying numerical method for both particle-based and mesh-based discretization.
 Due to the unified computational framework, SPHinXsys is able to carry out simulation and optimization at the same time.
-Although SPHinXsys is not a standalone application itself, many examples designated for the specific type of applications are provided.

 For more information on the SPHinXsys project, please check the project website: <https://www.sphinxsys.org>.

 ## Examples at a glance